ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-5-3.md

-Chapter 5: Overcoming Obstacles and Challenges in Creativity: Managing Creative Burnout and Overwhelm
+Managing Creative Burnout and Overwhelm
 =====================================================================================================

 In this chapter, we will explore the challenges and obstacles that can arise when cultivating a creative mindset, including creative burnout and overwhelm.
 We will also provide practical strategies for managing these challenges and continuing to cultivate a creative mindset.